Watergate scandal: June 17 break-in

 For the May 28 break-in, Sturgis and Gonzalez had used tape to cover latches and prevent doors locking.
 On the night of June 17, McCord volunteered to tape the doors but did so horizontally such that excess tape was visible on the sides.
 He then returned to Baldwin's listening post at the Howard Johnson's, where Hunt called him to ask if the DNC office was empty.
 McCord reported a lone staffer: Bruce Givner, an intern calling friends.
 At around 12:45, Givner left the office, and security guard Frank Wills began his shift.
-At 1 am, Wills removed the garage door tape, assuming a worker left it.
-Stumbling into Givner, Wills left to eat with him at the Howard Johnson's.
+At 1 a.m., Wills removed the garage door tape, assuming a worker left it.
+Stumbling upon Givner, Wills left to eat with him at the Howard Johnson's.

 Accounts differ on which burglar decided to proceed with the operation after the tape removal was found.
 Regardless, McCord rejoined the burglars, and Gonzalez repicked and retaped the door.
 Reaching the DNC office, the burglars abandoned picking the lock and removed the door from the hinges instead.
-At around 1:50 am, Wills returned and discovered the new tape and called the police.
-An unmarked Metropolitan Police cruiser arrived within three minutes.
+At around 1:50 a.m., Wills returned and discovered the new tape and called the police.
+An unmarked Metropolitan Police cruiser, belonging to a special undercover vice squad disguised as hippies, arrived within three minutes.
 Baldwin, acting as spotter, saw the car but ignored it.
 (Note: A 2012 article in the Washingtonian claimed that Baldwin was distracted by the film Attack of the Puppet People on the television.
 He denied this, saying the film was used to obscure the sound of his walkie-talkie from others in the hotel.)
 He contacted Hunt, however, when the officers turned on the eighth floor lights.
-Hunt dismissed it as the night guard, and the team continued to install a new bug disguised as a smoke detector.
+Hunt dismissed it as the night guard, and the team continued installing a new bug disguised as a smoke detector.

-The three Metropolitan officers—dressed undercover as hippies—swept the ninth floor and, after finding a taped door on the sixth floor, began searching the DNC offices.
+The three Metropolitan officers swept the ninth floor and, after finding a taped door on the sixth floor, began searching the DNC offices.
 Baldwin radioed Hunt that three armed men were approaching.
 McCord and the four others, hiding behind a partition, surrendered to the officers under false names.
 (Note: The five men were found to have rolls of hundred-dollar bills, intended as bribes for any security guards that found them.)
 Hunt and Liddy escaped their hotel room in a Jeep, leaving behind traceable items in the team's two hotel suites, and told Baldwin to flee.
 Hunt drove to the White House, where he dumped electronic equipment in a safe and took $10,000: the three men then slept at their respective homes.
 The arrested burglars' listening devices led the Metropolitan police to involve the FBI under the presumption of a federal intercepted communications violation; by June 23, a federal grand jury of 23 D.C. residents began hearing testimony.